User accounts provide authenticated access and personalization

 To create more user accounts in Seq, you'll need a multi-user license.
 Visit the Seq homepage to get one.

 With authentication enabled, you can now create additional user accounts.

 Don't forget that with authentication enabled, you can now require API keys when events are written, too.

-Seq has four built-in user roles.
+Seq has six built-in user roles.
 When creating or editing a user account, specify: